getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 ..
 ```

-The `next(..)` method of an iterator can optionally be allowed to take one or more arguments.
+The `next(..)` method of an iterator can optionally take one or more arguments.
 The built-in iterators mostly do not exercise this capability, though a generator's iterator definitely does (see "Generators" later in this chapter).

 By general convention, including all the built-in iterators, calling `next(..)` on an iterator that's already been exhausted is not an error, but will simply continue to return the result `{ value: undefined, done: true }`.